MargaretKrutikova/p2p-book-library-ddd/Bounded context.md

 # Features

-Context is some specialized knowledge that belongs together.
+Context is some specialized knowledge.
 Each context must have a clear responsibility with a shared language spoken inside the context.

 Important to get the context boundaries right.

-Bounded contexts might encompass many workflows.
-A workflow might need to interact with many bounded contexts.
+Bounded contexts have many workflows.

 ## Contexts in the current domain space